QR5.7.1 The Simulation Hypothesis

 QR5.6.5 Evolution Creates Order

-A cool fridge on a hot day needs a power supply to stay cold but lead atoms don’t need any energy to maintain their order, just an unlikely sequence of events, and eggs are the same.
-Matter then evolves by finding unlikely combinations that survive, not by maintaining a heat imbalance.
-For example, that the first matter arose when extreme light collided head-on (4.3.1) is by any standard a very unlikely event, but it produced electrons that are stable.
-When light that was free became bound in an electron, order increased but no energy is needed to maintain it.
-The evolution of matter increases order in a way that doesn’t need any more energy input.
+A cool fridge on a hot day needs a power supply to stay cold, but lead atoms don’t need any energy to stay ordered, just an unlikely sequence of past events, and eggs are the same.
+Matter evolves by finding unlikely combinations that survive, not by maintaining a heat imbalance.
+For example, that extreme light collided head-on (4.3.1) is by any standard a very unlikely event, but the resulting electron is stable.
+Order increased when light entangled into an electron, but no energy maintains it, so the evolution of matter increases order without an ongoing energy cost.

-This conclusion doesn’t contradict the second law, which requires energy to create order, because the search for stable combinations needs energy.
-Atoms then lawfully formed ordered molecules, as hydrogen and oxygen gases make water, until eventually super-molecules like RNA that copy themselves led to cells, so the evolution of life followed on from the evolution of matter.
+This doesn’t contradict the second law, that energy is needed to create order, because the search for stable combinations needs energy.
+Evolution lets atoms form ordered molecules like water, then super-molecules like RNA that copy themselves, leading to the cells that made us.
+The biological evolution of life just followed on from the physical evolution of matter, as a natural extension.

 Next